Wolfe2x7/texture-array-builder/README.md

 # Guide
 ## Installation
 1. To install copy the `texture-array-builder` from the `addons` folder to your project's `addons` folder.
-2. Open your project in the edtior and choose Project Settings... -> Plugins from the Project menu and enable TextureArrayBuilder.
+2. Open your project in the editor and choose Project Settings... -> Plugins from the Project menu and enable TextureArrayBuilder.

 ## Importer
 Create a `JSON` file with a `.ta-builder` file extension for TextureArray and `.t3d-builder` extension for Texture3D.